 - about 6 tablespoons vegetable oil or more if needed

-- Clean and peel the potatoes.
-Grate them roughly directly on a clean kitchen towel.
-Use a larger grater, not the very fine one because they would get too mushy in that case.
+- Prepare potatoes: Clean and peel the potatoes.
+Grate them roughly using the large side of a box grated directly onto a clean kitchen towel.
 Form a bundle with the kitchen towel and squeeze the potatoes very well, trying to release as much liquid as possible from the potatoes.

-- Place the squeezed potatoes in a large casserole form.
-Add the Parmesan and the dry breadcrumbs.
-Mix together very well.
+- Combine: Place the squeezed potatoes in a large casserole dish.
+Add the Parmesan and the dried breadcrumbs.
+Mix very well.

 - Place the flour on a plate and whisk the eggs lightly in a shallow bowl.

-- When all the schnitzel are on the baking tray, place them in the oven and bake for about 8 minutes or until cooked through.
+- Bake: When all the pieces are on the baking tray, place them in the oven and bake for about 6-8 minutes or until cooked through.